-In recent time, only two large lahar events were observed along the Huiloac Gorge (Hg, Figure 1b), in 1997 and 2001, associated with eruptive phases (Capra et al., 2004).
+In recent time, only two large lahar events were observed along the Huiloac Gorge (Hg, Fig. 1b), i.e., in 1997 and 2001, associated with eruptive phases (Capra et al., 2004).
 At those times, the Ventorillo glacier was still present on the northern face of the volcano.
-Both lahars propagated to the town of Santiago Xalitzintla (SX, Figure 1b), located ~15 km E from the volcano summit.
+Both lahars propagated to the town of Santiago Xalitzintla (SX, Fig. 1b), located \sim 15 km E of the volcano summit.
 The 1997 lahar originated after a prolonged explosive activity with emission of ash, which caused the partial melt of the glacier.
-The rapid release of water gradually eroded the river bed and triggered a debris flow.
+The rapid release of water gradually eroded the riverbed and triggered a debris flow.
 The 2001 lahar originated from the remobilization of a pumice flow deposit emplaced over the Ventorillo glacier on the northern side of the volcano.
-The event occurred ~5 hrs after the pyroclastic flow emplacement, and the debris flow was characterized by a stable sediment concentration of 0.75 (Capra et al., 2004).
+The event occurred \sim 5 h after the pyroclastic flow emplacement, and the debris flow was characterized by a stable sediment concentration of 0.75 (Capra et al., 2004).
 In the distal part, the 1997 lahar transformed into a hyperconcentrated flow, while the 2001 one maintained the characteristics of a debris flow due to its apparent cohesion conferred by a silty-rich matrix inherited from the pumice flow deposit.
-Apart from the Huiloac Gorge, which was characterized by significant geomorphic transformations due to these latter processes (Tanarro et al., 2010), most of the drainage network of Popocatépetl volcano has a dense vegetation cover and presents stable, low-energy sediment transport conditions (Castillo et al., 2015).
-These stable conditions suddenly changed during the M_W 7.1 Puebla-Morelos earthquake.
+Apart from the Huiloac Gorge, which was characterized by significant geomorphic transformations due to these latter processes (Tanarro et al., 2010), most of the drainage network of Popocatépetl Volcano has a dense vegetation cover and presents stable, low-energy sediment transport conditions (Castillo et al., 2015).
+These stable conditions suddenly changed during the M_w 7.1 Puebla-Morelos earthquake.

-2.2 The MW 7.1 intraslab Puebla-Morelos earthquake
+2.2 The M_w 7.1 intraslab Puebla-Morelos earthquake